How To: Get Rid of Gophers

 Gophers may also be turned off by pet waste or fish scraps placed in their tunnels, if you’d prefer to use waste you have on hand.

-The major downside to rodent repellents is that they likely won’t drive gophers far enough out—if you have close neighbors, you can guess where the rodents might move next.
+The major downside to rodent repellents is that they likely won’t drive gophers far enough away.
+If you have close neighbors, you can guess where the rodents might move next.

 Disguised as a tasty grain to attract gophers and other outdoor rodents, poisonous gopher bait often utilizes a toxic chemical like zinc phosphide.
 Homeowners report success with products from manufacturers like JT Eaton and Bonide.
 (Avoid any that list strychnine on the label as an active ingredient, because this poison remains in the gopher’s system and may poison any predator who feasts on a poisoned gopher’s remains.)

-Follow the instructions printed on the bait packaging very carefully, depositing the appropriate amount at the burrow entrance using a dispenser probe like this one.
+Follow the instructions printed on the bait packaging very carefully, depositing the appropriate amount at the burrow entrance, using a dispenser probe.
 While poison is easy and efficient to administer, it does cause potential hazard to pets and children; consider this method carefully before placing them on your property as a means for how to get rid of gophers.

 The Undesirables: Flooding and Fumigating

-Though it sometimes get the job done, flooding gopher tunnels with water not only harms the lawn, but it also won’t guarantee an evacuation.
+Though it sometimes get the job done, flooding gopher tunnels with water harms the lawn and doesn’t guarantee success.
 Water simply loosens the dirt, making your land easier to tunnel through.
-Until the water recedes, the gopher can easily retreat to higher ground and wait it out.
+Until the water recedes, the gopher can easily retreat to higher ground.

 More ideas that aren’t worth the time effort: Fumigating (smoking gophers out with the exhaust from a lawn mower or blower) or blowing up the holes.
 Aside from being downright dangerous, these methods will cause more harm to your lawn than even the most active gopher.
 Often, gophers will seal themselves in a tunnel and wait out the fumes anyway.